destinyae/concrete/docs/get-started/quick_overview.md

 tools in Concrete to replace univariate or multivariate non-linear functions (ie, functions of one or more inputs) by TLU.

-TLU are more costly that levelled operations, so we also explain how to limit their impact.
+TLU are more costly than leveled operations, so we also explain how to limit their impact.

-Remark that matrix multiplication (aka Gemm -- General Matrix multiplication) and convolutions are levelled operations, since they imply only additions and multiplications by constant.
+Remark that matrix multiplication (aka Gemm -- General Matrix multiplication) and convolutions are leveled operations, since they imply only additions and multiplications by constant.

 ### Conditional branches and loops